mighty-gerbils/gerbil/doc/reference/std/errors.md

 - Instances of `Exception` indicate exceptional conditions that are not necessarily errors, and do not have a standard payload.
-  `Exception` does not mix `StackTrace`, as it is possible to use `Exception` instances for control flow, in which case it would be appropriate to include stack traces without the programmer's consent.
+  `Exception` does not mix `StackTrace`, as it is possible to use `Exception` instances for control flow, in which case it would be inappropriate to include stack traces without the programmer's consent.

 ### Exception